基于宏基因组测序的孕晚期妇女B族链球菌不同定植状况阴道微环境比较分析

 Methods Vaginal swab samples were collected from pregnant women undergoing prenatal GBS screening in late pregnancy.
 Samples positive for GBS were identified through conventional clinical microbiological culture.
 Simultaneously, samples negative for GBS culture from pregnant women with similar baseline characteristics were selected as controls.
 DNA was extracted from the selected samples, and metagenomic sequencing was performed.
 Bioinformatics analysis was used to compare the composition and differences in vaginal microbial populations, metabolism, and resistance-related genes between the GBS-positive and GBS-negative groups, aiming to explore the impact of GBS colonization on the vaginal microbiota.

-Conclusions The vaginal microenvironment in late pregnancy differs significantly based on GBS colonization status.
-GBS-positive colonization is associated with reduced microbial diversity, decreased abundance of beneficial Lactobacillus species, and increased relative abundance of resistance genes.
-These findings suggest that GBS colonization during pregnancy may be related to the vaginal microenvironment.
-Improving the vaginal microenvironment could potentially reduce vaginal GBS colonization, thereby safeguarding maternal and neonatal health.
+Conclusion There were significant differences in the vaginal microenvironment among women in late pregnancy with different GBS colonization statuses.
+Women with positive GBS colonization exhibited reduced microbial community diversity and decreased abundance of beneficial lactobacilli, while the relative abundance of drug resistance genes increased.
+These findings suggest that GBS colonization in late pregnancy may be associated with alterations in the vaginal microenvironment.
+Improving the vaginal microenvironment may help reduce vaginal GBS colonization and protect maternal and infant health.